peteroupc/peteroupc.github.io/randomfunc.md

 - This document does not cover randomness extraction (also known as _unbiasing_, _deskewing_, or _whitening_).
 See my [**Note on Randomness Extraction**](https://peteroupc.github.io/randextract.html).
 - "Variance reduction" methods, such as importance sampling or common random numbers, are outside the scope of this document.

-In addition, this page is not focused on sampling methods used for computer graphics rendering (such as Poisson disk sampling, multiple importance sampling, blue noise, and gradient noise), because this application tends to give performance and visual acceptability a greater importance than accuracy and exact sampling.
+In addition, this page is not devoted to sampling methods used for computer graphics rendering (such as Poisson disk sampling, multiple importance sampling, blue noise, and gradient noise), because this application tends to give performance and visual acceptability a greater importance than accuracy and exact sampling.

 <a id=About_This_Document></a>